Bolt aiming to crack 19 seconds in 200 metres

 The Jamaican, whose initial day of training was thwarted by rain, sounded a warning to Gatlin, Blake and anyone else considering trying to stop him at next year's Olympics.

-"Justin Gatlin says he's coming, but for me, I'm much more focused," Bolt said.
+"Justin Gatlin says he's coming, but for me, I'm much more focussed," Bolt said.

 "I'm starting the season in a much better shape than I did the last one, so it is only forward from here."